zoeyj3/2216_documentation/docs/create-diagrams.md

 ### Shape labels

-1. Double click on a shape.
-Start typing to replace the label with your own text.
-Alternatively, single click on a shape and start typing to add or edit the label.
+1. Click on a shape and type the text to add a new or replace a label.
-2. Press Enter to save the label text.
+2. Press Enter (Linux/Windows) or Control + Enter (Mac) to save the label.

-Tip: Press Shift + Enter to add a line break in a label.
+**Tip:** Press Shift + Enter to add a line break in a label.

 ### Connector labels